 Doncaster local practices are open and have been open throughout the pandemic.

 Many practices have adapted their consultation process to keep staff and patients safe from the spread of coronavirus by offering telephone and video appointments.
 However, if you need to be seen by a health professional for a clinical need, you will be offered a face to face appointment if necessary.

-During the winter, local practices can be very busy and you may have to wait on hold longer than usual to speak with a care navigator.
+During the pandemic, local practices are very busy and you may have to wait on hold longer than usual to speak with a care navigator.
 We’re asking all callers to please be patient and understand that the triaging process takes a little longer as practices adapt to the pandemic.

 Don’t forget, you may be able to book appointments online so make sure you are registered for online services with your practice and it may help you save time.

 If you can’t get an appointment to suit with your local practice, there are many health services across Doncaster to help you with health advice or treatment.
-For more information on what services are available please visit www.BeWinterWell.co.uk.
+For more information on what services are available please visit this webpage.